netikras/bash-battery-monitor/README.md

     loop [x]

 to make this script loop every [x] seconds.
-Only in loop mode on will see ETAs for charge/discharge.
+Only in loop mode one will see ETAs for charge/discharge.

 Examples: